 The city has an extensive public transport system, including buses, trains, and ferries, making it easy to get around.
-Additionally, Sydney is considered to be one of the safest cities in the world and offers a high-quality healthcare system with many hospitals, clinics and health professionals.
+Additionally, Sydney is one of the safest cities in the world and offers a high-quality healthcare system with many hospitals, clinics and health professionals.